masukomi/JekyllMail/README.md

 Your e-mail can be formatted in Markdown, Textile, or HTML.

 ### Subject Metadata ###
+Metadata is separated from your subject by a double pipe.
 There are a handful of keys that JekyllMail is specifically looking for in the subject.
 **All of these are optional except "secret"**:

 * published: defaults to true.
 Set this to "false" to prevent the post from being published.